 Garnish: orange slice, pineapple slice, lemon twist

-- Add the bourbon, Dubbonet, Curaçao, bitters and absinthe and a large ice cube to a rocks glass.
+- Add all ingredients, plus a large ice cube, into a rocks glass.

 - Garnish with a lemon twist, orange slice and pineapple slice.